 Nonhighly compensated employee: Everyone else.

-The nondiscrimination tests for 401(k) plans are called the Actual Deferral Percentage (ADP) and Actual Contribution Percentage (ACP) tests.
+The nondiscrimination tests for retirement plans are called the Actual Deferral Percentage (ADP) and Actual Contribution Percentage (ACP) tests.
 Many plan sponsors hire a third-party administrator (TPA) to perform these tests (often the same party contracted to do the plan’s recordkeeping).

-ADP or Actual Deferral Percentage: Compares the average salary deferrals of HCEs to those of NHCEs.
+Compares the average salary deferrals of HCEs to those of NHCEs.
 The deferral percentages of the HCEs and NHCEs are averaged to determine the ADP of each group.
 To pass the test, the ADP of the HCE group may not exceed the ADP for the NHCE group by 1.25 percent or the lesser of 2 percentage points and two times the NHCE ADP.

-ACP or Actual Contribution Percentage: Is calculated the same way as ADP, but instead divides each participant’s matching and after-tax contributions by the participant’s compensation.
+Is calculated the same way as ADP, but instead divides each participant’s matching and after-tax contributions by the participant’s compensation.

 If your plan fails one or both of these tests, you must take the corrective action described in your plan document during the 12-month period following the close of the plan year for which the test failed.
 A plan failure of the ADP test typically can be corrected in one of two ways: (1) pay any excess contributions back to the HCEs or (2) pay a qualified non-elective contribution (QNEC) to the plan for all NHCEs.
 A plan failure of the ACP test typically is corrected by (1) distributing vested matching contributions or (2) forfeiting of any excess employer contributions by the HCEs.